Skip to content

 var transpiler = Transpiler{ .out = &out };

-const result = try sem.traverse(Transpiler, &source_tree, &transpiler);
+_ = try sem.traverse(Transpiler, &source_tree, &transpiler);

-// scopes, symbols, and structure
+// scopes, symbols, and structure.
+The two trees have independent arenas.

 var tree = try parser.parse(allocator, source, .{});